Interview by Polly Bindman

-Becker sees his works as spaces of memory and uncertainty, that can be read as a reassuring myth despite the instability of the reality they depict.
-His finished works are meeting places, where different timelines collide, but also go hand in hand to form something new – experiments that show situations of a rather impossible coexistence between past and present.
+Becker sees his works as spaces of memory and uncertainty that can be read as a reassuring myth despite the instability of the reality they depict.
+His finished works are meeting places where different timelines collide but also go hand in hand to form something new – experiments that show situations of an impossible coexistence between past and present.
 The intention is to make visible what we often overlook: The connection of bygone time and progressive movement, exploring how moments build upon each other and how fast the world turns.

 Radical Residency III is at Unit 1 Gallery | Workshop, London, working studio dates: 4-31 March, exhibition dates: 5-25 April

-Sam Carvosso: I’ll be developing a project surrounding my current research of my time spent in Yellowstone National Park.
-Within the park, there is a somewhat undefined line between back and front country.
-Frontcountry has roads, backcountry has trails, but these two cross over quite a bit too.
-Frontcountry can sometimes feel a bit theatrical with everyone in cars watching the animals, or sitting in front of Old Faithful Geyser ready for the predicted eruption.
-Backcountry is more gritty, I daresay more “real” – as both of these things are – but it feels closer to our expected version of reality produced via google images, films, etc. I’m hoping to make work that tackles this elusive line between reality and fantasy.
+Sam Carvosso: I’ll be developing a project surrounding the current research of my time spent in Yellowstone National Park.
+Within the park, there is a somewhat undefined line between the back and front country.
+Frontcountry has roads, and backcountry has trails, but these two cross over quite a bit too.
+Frontcountry can sometimes feel a bit theatrical, with everyone in cars watching the animals or sitting in front of Old Faithful Geyser, ready for the predicted eruption.
+Backcountry is more gritty.
+I daresay more “real” – as both of these things are – but it feels closer to our expected version of reality produced via Google images, films, etc. I’m hoping to make work that tackles this elusive line between reality and fantasy.